-On October 19, 2017, a Memorandum of Understanding (MOU) between the Department of Corrections (DOC) and the Pennsylvania Board of Probation and Parole (Parole Board) resulted in the combining of the agencies' similar, shared and overlapping resources and functions.
+On October 19, 2017, a Memorandum of Understanding (MOU) between the Department of Corrections (DOC) and the Pennsylvania Parole Board (Board) resulted in the combining of the agencies' similar, shared and overlapping resources and functions.

 Under the MOU, both agencies remained separate from each other.
 Community supervision of parolees and all other reentry services were combined under a new, centralized chain of command that everyone in those areas reported to and now follow with the DOC.
 The MOU involved reentry tasks, such as but not limited to inmate/parolee records, inmate/parolee reentry planning, parolee placement and supervision and parole violation management and return process.

 The Board has paroling authority over sentences with a maximum date of two or more years that are served in state correctional institutions under the jurisdiction of the DOC.
 A maximum sentence less than two years is a county sentence and county parole.